maziac/DeZog/design/reversedebugging.md

 # Reverse Debugging with ZEsarUX

-ZEsarUx supports a true cpu-history.
+ZEsarUX supports a true cpu-history.
 This can record for each executed opcode
 - the address
 - the opcode